Exemplary Military Band of the Ministry of Defense of Kyrgyzstan: Uniform

+Events

 Protocol duties

 The band at the inaugural Shanghai Cooperation Organization Military Tattoo in 2014.

 All members of the band are active duty soldiers as they are trained with infantry knowledge.
 The band has frequently performed the National Anthem of Kyrgyzstan on Kyrgyz Television, and has a complete repertoire of the national anthems of foreign countries in its archives.
 It commonly works with the song and dance ensemble of the armed forces and with the Honour Guard Battalion of the 701st Military Unit of the National Guard in actively participating in military parades, theatrical performances and other events in the country.
 Notable parade performances include those on Independence Day, Defender of the Fatherland Day and Victory Day (9 May).
 It also takes part in the opening of the Supreme Council.

 Public and international events

 One of the more high-profile military tattoos it has taken part in is the Shanghai Cooperation Organization Military Tattoo, of which it has attended all 5 editions.
 It was in fact the first international trip the band took, arriving in China in the summer of 2014 by way of a government provided bus.
 It also has conducted flashmobs at public places such as Manas International Airport where it performs popular music.